 - 25-mile treated water pipeline

 Project is essential to:

-- Meet water needs of about 80 communities in North Texas, including Fannin County residents;
+- Meet water needs of up to 80 communities in North Texas, including Fannin County residents;

 - Enable use of additional water supplies from Lake Texoma;